Samosa Chaat

 In short, it is simply scrummy.

-And the samosa chaat recipe I’m sharing here roots in the Pakistani way of making it.
+The samosa chaat recipe I’m sharing here is rooted in the Pakistani way of making it.

 Best way to enjoy your samosa chaat

-Traditionally, this savory, sweet, spicy, and tangy snack is served as an appetizer or a snack.
+This savory, sweet, spicy, and tangy snack is traditionally served as an appetizer or a snack.

-And it is one of the most sought-after street foods that you can find in the Indian subcontinent.
+It is one of the most sought-after street foods in the Indian subcontinent.

 People enjoy this chaat at any time of the day.
 For breakfast, brunch, lunch, afternoon tea, or dinner.

-I personally find it quite filling that I usually eat it as a meal, like lunchtime.
+I find it quite filling, and I usually eat it as a meal, like at lunchtime.

-And I know many people who serve this samosa chaat as an appetizer at gatherings or parties.
-The breaking fast in Ramadan (which is called iftar) or festivities such as Eid are also occasions for people to have the chaat.
+I know many people who serve this samosa chaat as an appetizer at gatherings or parties.
+Breaking fast in Ramadan (which is called iftar) or festivities such as Eid are also occasions for people to have the chaat.

 As the name implies, the main ingredient of this dish is samosas.
 You can use your leftover meat samosas or vegetarian samosas.

-And you can use the homemade ones or shop/restaurant-bought ones.
+You can also use homemade ones or shop/restaurant-bought ones.

-Originally, samosas are deep-fried.
-But I know that nowadays, people try to avoid deep-frying for health reasons.
+Originally, samosas were deep-fried.
+But nowadays, people try to avoid deep-frying for health reasons.
 You may be one of them.

 In that case, you can use air-fried samosas or baked samosas.